-Robert Schmid takes over the management of the Wopfing Stone and Lime Works.
-Baumit also establishes Baumit Spain in Madrid.
+Robert Schmid takes over the management of the Schmid Industrie Holding.
+Baumit also establishes Baumit Spain in (Madrid).

 Establishment of Baumit Turkey (Istanbul), Baumit Ukraine (Kiev) and Baumit Switzerland (Tagelswangen).
 In the same year, Baumit launches the "Healthy Living" product range with Baumit Klima.